mpsych/ODM/docs/additional_info/review_replies.md

 In response to this feedback:

 1. **Publicly available dataset:** Thank you for pointing this out.
-We have updated our repository to include the link to access the dataset.
-Please note that due to privacy considerations, some restrictions may apply.
+We have updated our paper to include the link to access the repository.
+Please note that due to privacy considerations, some restrictions may apply to sharing our tested data until the public release of the Omama-DB dataset.

 2. **Parameter analysis:** We agree that a thorough analysis of the parameters used in our method is necessary.
 We have included in our repository a new section, ['Parameter Analysis'](./parameter_analysis.md), that provides insights into our choice of parameters for both the 5-bin histogram filtering and the variational autoencoder.
 This analysis covers how we arrived at our specific settings and the impact of these parameters on the performance of our pipeline.